 Waza Waza Everywhere

-In our respective martial arts systems we learn many waza, techniques.
+In our respective martial arts systems, we learn many waza, techniques.
 Some systems have a handful, while others have hundreds.
 Can a system with a say 60 techniques be triumphant over a school that taught say 6 or 8?
 I am not sure what the majority of people think.
-I’ve met a lot that equate the numerous ways to use a sword or move your fists about, to be equal to the styles chances of success.
+I’ve met a lot that equates the numerous ways to use a sword or move your fists about, to be equal to the styles chances of success.
 There are others that feel deeply rooted basics and fundamentals can overcome with its simplicity.
 So what is better, really?
-Quantity of techniques or the quality of the techniques?
+The quantity of techniques or the quality of the techniques?

 Is it important to have all these waza?